frederic-perez/AmE-dictionary/data/dictionary.md

 __ad-lib<sup>4</sup>__ _v_ :three: To say, do, or perform something in an impromptu fashion, with little or no preparation beforehand. _I had forgotten to rehearse my lines for the audition, so I just decided to ad-lib the whole way through._
 __Ada__ _n_ :mega: /ā′də/
 __adage__ _n_ :three::hammer: _When greed takes over, caution departs, a basis for the adage that you can’t con an honest man._
+__Adam’s apple__ _n_ :two: The slight projection at the front of the throat formed by the largest cartilage of the larynx, usually more prominent in men than in women.
 __adamant__ _adj_ :two::hammer:
 __adamantine__ _adj_ :two: __1__ Very hard; unbreakable or unyielding.
 Not capable of being swayed or diverted from a course; unsusceptible to persuasion. _The ushers were adamantine in their refusal to let latecomers into the theater._ __2__ Having the lustre of a diamond.
 __add up__ _phr v_ :five::hammer: _The whole thing doesn’t add up._ _Little things add up to make a significant difference._